Within the family, caring for elderly relatives comes naturally. The love and care many adult…

-Sometimes when a loved one passes away, an individual who believes he or she inherited assets from the decedent will be told at a bank or financial institution that they will need “Letters Testamentary” in order to collect those assets.
-The question most people have at that point is “What are Letters Testamentary?”
+Sometimes when a loved one passes away, an individual who believes they inherited assets from the decedent will be told at a bank or financial institution that they need “Letters Testamentary” in order to collect those assets.
+The question most people ask their NY estate lawyer is, “What are Letters Testamentary?”

-Letters Testamentary is the name for a document issued by the Surrogate’s Court that permits the Executor of an Estate to act on behalf of the estate of a person who died with a Will.
-The person who is nominated as the Executor under the Will has no authority to act until the Will is probated by the Surrogate’s Court and Letters Testamentary are issued by the court.
+Letters Testamentary is the name for a document issued by the Surrogate’s Court that permits the executor of an estate to act on behalf of a person who died with a will.
+The person who is nominated as the executor of the will can’t begin settling an estate until it is probated by the Surrogate’s Court and Letters Testamentary are issued according to estate law.

-In order to obtain Letters Testamentary, an interested party (typically the nominated executor under the Will) will need to petition the Surrogate’s Court and provide pertinent information regarding the decedent, relevant parties (i.e., the spouse, children, etc.) and the decedent’s assets.
+In order to obtain Letters Testamentary, an interested party (typically the nominated executor under the will) must petition the Surrogate’s Court and provide pertinent information regarding the decedent, relevant parties (spouse, children, etc.), and the decedent’s assets.

-Letters Testamentary can provide the Executor (or Co-Executors) with full authorities allowed under the terms of the Will and the law, or they can be restricted at the court’s discretion.
-Typically if the court grants “full” Letters Testamentary, the Executor will be authorized to handle all the affairs of the estate pursuant to the terms of the Will.
+Letters Testamentary can provide the executor (or Co-Executors) with full authorities allowed under the terms of the will and estate law, or they can be restricted at the court’s discretion.
+Typically if the court grants “full” Letters Testamentary, the executor is authorized to handle all the affairs of the estate as outlined in the terms of the will.

-Although Letters Testamentary will allow you to handle the affairs of the estate, you will not be able to use the Letters Testamentary to collect assets that passed by operation of law outside of the estate.
-A common example of this is when a decedent had a bank account that was held jointly with rights of survivorship with another person, the funds in that account automatically pass to the surviving joint owner (regardless of what the Will states) and therefore the Executor will not have authority to collect those assets despite having the Letters Testamentary issued to them.
+Although Letters Testamentary will allow you to handle the affairs of the estate, you will not be able to use the Letters Testamentary to collect assets that passed outside of the estate.
+A common example is when a decedent had a bank account that was held jointly with rights of survivorship with another person.
+The funds in that account automatically pass to the surviving joint owner (regardless of what the will states), and therefore the Executor will not have authority to collect those assets despite having the Letters Testamentary issued to them.
 A NY estate lawyer or probate attorney can explain other scenarios that pass outside of probate and how to avoid the Surrogate’s Court altogether.